Ramsey Eye Care Eye Clinic in Charleston, West Virginia

 You have just visited our eye care clinic for an eye exam in Charleston, West Virginia and you received a new vision prescription.
 Now it is time to purchase new eyewear – should you buy eyeglasses or contact lenses?
 As long as your eyes are healthy, the choice is yours.

 Many differences exist between glasses and contact lenses, and people wonder whether one type of eyewear is more effective and more suitable for their lifestyle.
-To help you make an educated decision, Dr. Scott Henry OD, your optometrist for Charleston and the Charleston area, has put together this outline of what you need to know about glasses and contact lenses.
+To help you make an educated decision, Dr. William Bellamy O.D., your optometrist for Charleston and the Charleston area, has put together this outline of what you need to know about glasses and contact lenses.

 Many eye diseases can be quickly and easily diagnosed during a Comprehensive eye exam, Pediatric eye exam and Contact lens eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Is LASIK eye and vision surgery an option for you ?
 Our Charleston eye doctor is always ready to answer your questions about eye disease and Contact lenses.